 One of the benefits of Chloride is that there is very little traffic.
 The average commute to work is 7.50 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The citizens of Chloride have a very low rate of college education: just 7.64% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Chloride has a very low overall level of education: only 7.64% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Chloride in 2022 was $36,654, which is upper middle income relative to Arizona, and middle income relative to the rest of the US.
 This equates to an annual income of $146,616 for a family of four.
 However, Chloride contains both very wealthy and poor people as well.